Common questions about Orthogonal-Based Upper Cervical Chiropractic Care, and about Life In Alignment Chiropractic?

-- If you are a current or potential patient at Life In Alignment, you should start with our Frequently Asked Questions for Patients.
+- If you are a current or potential patient at Life In Alignment, you should start with the current page.

-- If you are a health care provider curious about referring a patient for corrective spinal care, including upper cervical chiropractic care, please start with our Frequently Asked Questions for Providers (Coming Soon).
+- If you are a health care provider curious about referring a patient for corrective spinal care, including upper cervical chiropractic care, you might want to start with our explanation of upper cervical chiropractic procedures.

 You can also get into contact with Dr. Zachary Ward to submit a question via email.